openstack-archive/networking-ovn/doc/source/faq/index.rst

 Yes, it's controlled by a single flag in configuration.

-DVR will be used for floating IPs if the ovn / enable_distributed_floating_ips flag is configured to True in the neutron server configuration, being a deployment wide setting.
+DVR will be used for floating IPs if the ovn / enable_distributed_floating_ip flag is configured to True in the neutron server configuration, being a deployment wide setting.
 In contrast to ML2/ovs which was able to specify this setting per router (only admin).